Fluido Favorites Spring’16

-- Create Lightning Experience Navigation Menus: Navigation menu can now be customized!
-With this improvement you can modify the navigation to have the shortcuts that are most used by you and your users.
-There’s for example a sales navigation menu that prioritizes the items most applicable to your sales team.
-Similarly your execs can have a time-saving navigation menu that contains reports and dashboards at the top they need most.
+- Create Lightning Experience Navigation Menus: Navigation menu can now be customised!
+With this improvement, you can modify the navigation to have the shortcuts that are most used by you and your users.
+There’s, for example, a sales navigation menu that prioritises the items most applicable to your sales team.
+Similarly, your execs can have a time-saving navigation menu that contains reports and dashboards at the top they need most.

 - Lightning Experience Now Supports Customer Groups: You can now create groups that allow customers and add customers to those groups in Lightning Experience.
 This feature is now available in both Lightning Experience and Salesforce Classic!

-- Extend the Power of Wave with Communities and New Actions: Now you can bring Wave Analytics together with the rest of your Salesforce experience.
-This is done by sharing your visualizations through Communities (which is now generally available!) and accessing additional Salesforce actions from custom menus in Wave lenses and dashboards.
+- Extend the Power of Wave with Communities and New Actions: Now, you can bring Wave Analytics together with the rest of your Salesforce experience.
+This is done by sharing your visualisations through Communities (which is now generally available!) and accessing additional Salesforce actions from custom menus in Wave lenses and dashboards.

 - Lightning File Preview Player Now Available in Communities: File previews that were brought to Lightning Experience in Winter ‘16, are now available in Communities as well!
 They’re so fast and neat and will make life easier!

-- Upload Files to Notes & Attachments List in Salesforce Classic: Files that you upload to the Notes & Attachments related list on records in Salesforce Classic are now Salesforce Files objects, rather than the old attachment objects.
-A new org pref in Salesforce Files Settings controls this behavior, and is enabled by default for new orgs.
-This feature is helpful for orgs that want to migrate from attachments to files, but still need to keep their existing notes and attachments.
+- Upload Files to Notes & Attachments List in Salesforce Classic: Files that you upload to the Notes & Attachments related list on records in Salesforce Classic are now Salesforce Files objects rather than the old attachment objects.
+A new org pref in Salesforce Files Settings controls this behaviour and is enabled by default for new orgs.
+This feature is helpful for orgs that want to migrate from attachments to files but still need to keep their existing notes and attachments.
 This feature is available in Salesforce Classic only.

 Favorite Picks by Consultants